LAST UPDATED: 5/22/23 – Travel Photography Rules That Everyone Should Follow

 Your photography is supposed to tell a story about your travels and your experiences.
 If you aren’t true to yourself, then you aren’t really telling your story.
 Trust me, this can be painfully evident in the photographs that you take.
-The best way to make sure you capture your story in your photographs is to make sure your shots are authentic.
+The best way to capture your story in photographs is to make sure your photos are authentic.

-When you are traveling, learn to be on the lookout for those impromptu moments that you can capture that show how people live, what is important to a community, and the places that are special to people.
-These impromptu, spontaneous images will often end up being the most powerful images that you capture during your travel.
+When traveling, make sure you look for those impromptu moments that show how people live.
+Look for the moments that are important to the community and places you are visiting.
+These spontaneous images will often end up being the most powerful ones you capture.
 These are the images that will tell your story of your travels.

-For instance, when we were driving back to Arusha from the Ngorongoro Crater in Tanzania, we stopped off in a Maasai village to learn about how they lived and to get to know their customs and traditions better.
-One of the most memorable moments for me was when they did a dance to greet us to their village.
+For instance, when we were driving back from safari at the Ngorongoro Crater, we stopped at a Maasai Village.
+It was an impromptu stop to learn about their way of life.
+One of the most memorable moments for me was when they performed a welcome dance for us.
 The images that I captured of that dance were some of the most moving images I took on my trip.

 Do Your Research

-Doing the right research can also give you some important information on the best ways to capture the moments you want to capture on film.
-For instance, the proper research can give you some valuable information on cultural festivals you should attend, the best vantage points to capture important landmarks, the necessary equipment you will need to have with you to capture the photographs that you’d like to capture, and how to find the best light for your photographs.
+Doing the right research can also give you some important information on the best ways to capture moments.
+For instance, the proper research can give you some valuable information on cultural festivals you should attend.
+It can also tell you which vantage points are best to capture important landmarks.
+Finally, doing research will tell you what type of photography equipment you will need to have with you.

 Put Safety First

-I cannot tell you how many people I saw taking unnecessary risks near the edge of the cliffside to get selfies and to take other photographs.
-It got so uncomfortable for me to watch that I told my wife that I had to go because I didn’t want to see someone fall to their death.
-Not even one month later, a man did fall to his death at Horseshoe Bend, and just this week (not even 8 months later) a 14-year old girl fell to her death while visiting Horseshoe Bend as well.
+I cannot tell you how many people I saw taking unnecessary risks near the edge of the cliffside to get selfies.
+In fact, I got so uncomfortable with the behavior that my wife and I decided to leave.
+We had no interest in seeing someone carelessly fall to their death.
+Not even a month later, a man did fall to his death at Horseshoe Bend.
+And just this week, a 14-year-old girl fell to her death as well.
+They died not even 8-months a part.

 Be Respectful of Other Cultures